Masks of Madness: Science of Healing (50 min.)

 Feed Your Head (45 min.)

 A documentary about the life and work of Dr. Abram Hoffer, Feed Your Head won the Founder’s award “for an outstanding production exemplifying historical Canadian characters or events” at the Yorkton Film Festival in Saskatchewan.
 Shot across Canada from 2006 to 2009, the film tells the story of Dr. Hoffer and Humphry Osmond, who met in 1951 and embarked on a quest to find what psychiatry said didn’t exist: a cure for schizophrenia.
-They showed that mental illness could be controlled with natural foods, healthy lifestyles, and large doses of vitamins.
+They showed that mental illness could be controlled with natural foods, a healthy lifestyle, and optimal doses of vitamins.
 Two-time Nobel laureate Linus Pauling defined the concept as ‘orthomolecular’ psychiatry.
-More than sixty years later millions of patients have been helped by these heretical ideas.
+More than fifty years later, millions of patients have improved their mental health using these heretical ideas.